 Jens Holger Rindel initiated the cooperation between the Technical University of Denmark (Department of Acoustic Technology) and a group of consulting companies in 1984 with the purpose of providing reliable prediction software for room acoustics.
-Until February 2012 he has been managing director of the Odeon company and in 2007 he left his position as Professor at the university to concentrate on turning Odeon A/S into a succesfull enterprice.
+Until February 2012 he has been managing director of the Odeon company and in 2007 he left his position as Professor at the university to concentrate on Odeon A/S and consultancy.

 Jens Holger Rindel

 M.Sc.
 (Civil Engineering) 1971, Technical University of Denmark.

 Ph.D. in acoustics 1977, Technical University of Denmark.

 1972-2007 at the Acoustics Laboratory, Technical University of Denmark.
 Assistant Professor 1975-1977, Associate Professor 1977-1990, from 1990 Professor (Docent).

 2002: Visiting professor at Auckland University, New Zealand (one month)

 2001: Visiting professor at Nihon University, Japan (one month)

 1998-1999: Senior Researcher at the Norwegian Building Research Institute, Oslo (one year)

 1993: Guest Researcher at ‘Physikalsich-Technische Bundesanstalt’, Braunschweig, Germany (one month)